-o Broadband access and adoption
+Broadband access and adoption

-- In urban areas, create or expand broadband services e.g. telehealth, online training and education, and expand or increase broadband accessibility in common areas, e.g. popular neighborhood hot spots such as coffee houses, bookstores, gyms, and community centers, that spur broadband use. - Promote new regional projects to assess the needs for broadband technologies in the region, including critical gaps of broadband availability. - Elicit support from local governments throughout the region to establish and implement policies to promote deployment and adoption. - Develop initiatives and public awareness, education, and outreach campaigns to stimulate the demand for broadband services. - Work with grant/loan recipients to coordinate demand stimulation efforts through the CASF infrastructure grant program. - Propose innovative projects to achieve the goal to increase subscribership in undersubscribed areas or targeted populations. - Provide Promote education and training to the public so all potential users know on how to access and use broadband.assess the technology and use it. - Advance broadband adoption levels throughout the community by working with anchor institutions.
+- In urban areas, create services e.g. telehealth, online training and education, and common areas, e.g. popular neighborhood hot spots such as coffee houses, bookstores, gyms, and community centers, that spur broadband use. - Promote new regional projects to assess the needs for broadband technologies in the region, including critical gaps of broadband availability. - Elicit support from local governments throughout the region to establish and implement policies to promote deployment and adoption. - Develop initiatives and public awareness, education, and outreach campaigns to stimulate the demand for broadband services. - Work with grant/loan recipients to coordinate demand stimulation efforts through the CASF infrastructure grant program. - Propose innovative projects to achieve the goal to increase subscribership in undersubscribed areas or targeted populations. - Provide education and training so all potential users know how to assess the technology and use it. - Advance broadband adoption levels throughout the community by working with anchor institutions.